 As early as 2015, Gartner predicted that some companies will be requiring their employees to wear health and fitness tracking devices.
-Come 2018, according to Gartner, some two million employees will be outfitted with wearable tech as a requirement.
+This year, according to Gartner, some two million employees will be outfitted with wearable tech as a requirement.

 Of course, the research and advisory firm tempered its prediction by indicating that professionals with dangerous or physically demanding roles will comprise a majority of these two million employees.
 In other words, first responders, paramedics, and firefighters, among others — and that makes sense, since wearable tech can help monitor heart rates, respiration, and overall stress levels for the employees’ own safety.
 Gartner added that critical job roles — airline pilots, industrial workers, and political leaders, for example — would also benefit from wearable tech.

-The PwC report on wearables indicated that not only do respondents want wearable tech in their workplace, but most of them (67%) expect their company to pay for the tech as well.
+But the PwC report on wearables indicated that although respondents want wearable tech in their workplace, most of them (67%) expect their company to pay for the tech.
 Now, extend this concept further and it’s plain to see the direction the trend is heading.
 For organizations, the advantages are obvious:

 - Track employee activities and complement time logging